 Het Nieuwe Instituut's programming and R&D has an international focus that reflects the fact that design operates in a global field and presents itself on a global stage.

 From its inception, Het Nieuwe Instituut has positioned itself as an organisation with an international scope.
-This is reflected in the institute’s three long-term research tracks, its exhibitions programme, its many activities abroad and the contribution of numerous foreign researchers, designers, makers, critics and curators to its activities.
-The State Archive of (Dutch) Architecture is also part of an international dialogue through its loans to foreign museums and the role the collection plays in many internationally oriented exhibitions.
+This is reflected in the institute’s three long-term research tracks, its exhibitions programme, its many activities abroad, and the contribution of numerous foreign researchers, designers, makers, critics and curators to its activities.
+The State Archive of (Dutch) Architecture is also part of an international dialogue through its loans to foreign museums and the role the collection plays in numerous internationally oriented exhibitions.

 Games for Cities Conference

 The Games for Cities programme hosts the first international conference with leading international ‘city-game’ design experts on 20 and 21 April in Het Nieuwe Instituut.
 Games for Cities, organised by Play the City and partners, aims to bring Dutch city-gaming practices into closer contact with international best practices.
 The programme combines keynotes on how city-gaming is the future of city-making with numerous city-game sessions.

 Historian and performer Amy Cimini visited the Netherlands as part of the Sonic Acts Festival, a thematic festival with a strong focus on contemporary and historical developments at the intersections of art, science, music and technology.
 She was invited as part of the Het Nieuwe Instituut's International Visitors' Programma.
 R&D researcher Katía Truijen did an interview.

 Publication Round N Around